customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, BA Trunk Aneurysm.md

 Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/A5aW9C9.jpg)
-Following the microwire, both the XT-27 (black arrow) and Vecta 0.046 (brown arrow) catheters were positioned in the proximal basilar artery.
+Following the microwire, both the XT-27 (<span style="color:black">black</span> arrow) and Vecta 0.046 (brown arrow) catheters were positioned in the proximal basilar artery.

 ---